intersystems/multi-model-exercise/README.md

 13. Run `npm install --save intersystems-iris-native`.
 This installs the InterSystems IRIS Native API, which enables you to both access the underlying data structures in your database, and to call ObjectScript class methods directly from your code.

-12. Open the `app.js` file and navigate down to the line `const Iris = connection.createIris()` and paste the following lines below that .
+12. Open the `app.js` file and navigate down to the line `const Iris = connection.createIris()` and paste the following lines below that.

 	```JavaScript
 	let record = JSON.parse(fs.readFileSync("./record.json", "utf8"))